Ankylosing Spondylitis Exercises

 Good posture will have a positive impact on the way you look and feel.

 People who have spondylitis know the effect gravity has on their body!
-When you bend over due to pain, a cycle begins that leads to even more pain due to strain on the spine caused by gravity, which leads to further bending of the spine.
+When you bend over due to pain, a cycle begins that leads to even more pain due to a strain on the spine caused by gravity, which leads to further bending of the spine.

 Fusion of the spine does not happen to everyone with spondylitis, but bone fusion in a non-upright position is a possibility.
 You can help decrease your risk of fusion by developing good habits.
 These ankylosing spondylitis exercises will help you do that: